RachWalm/dog-api/README.md

 ### Languages used

-- [HTML](https://developer.mozilla.org/en-US/docs/Web/HTML) was used for the coding of the site.
-- [CSS](https://developer.mozilla.org/en-US/docs/Web/css) was included for styles and layout of the site.
 - [python 3.11.5](https://docs.python.org/3/) for functionality.
-- [JS](https://developer.mozilla.org/en-US/docs/Web/javascript) to incorporate the modal and validate the time and phone number.

 ### Frameworks and libraries
 - [Django](https://www.djangoproject.com/) Framework based on python.
-- [Boostrap](https://getbootstrap.com/docs/5.0/getting-started/introduction/) for styling the site.

 ### Databases